idevacc/KJFlashlight/README.markdown

 That's it.

-The Xcode project is currently set up to require iOS 6.
-(It will probably compile and run fine in older versions of iOS, but I haven't tried.)
+The Xcode project is set up to require iOS 6.
+(It will probably compile and run with older versions of iOS, but I haven't tried.)

 ### License